KooiInc/ticktock.js/README.md

 A nifty [Class Free Object Oriented](https://depth-first.com/articles/2019/03/04/class-free-object-oriented-programming/) ES20xx `Date` extension.

-It presents a wrapped *locale sensitive* `ES-Date` 'constructor'.
+It presents a wrapped *locale and time zone sensitive* `ES-Date` 'constructor'.
 Instances are *immutable*, except for setting the instance's individual date/time/locale/timeZone values.

+### locale and timezone sensitivity
+A ticktock date can be instantiated with locale and time zone information.
+That information will be embedded within the instance (retrievable by the instance property `localeInfo`) and used for (among other things) display or formatting the date (e.g.
+`[instance].local` or `[instance].localeString`).

 ### For example